Introduction to Celeriac Soup

 How to Prepare Celeriac for Soup

-- Selecting the Right Celeriac: Choose celeriac that is firm, heavy for its size, and free of blemishes or soft spots.
+- Selecting the Right Celeriac: Look for one that feels heavy and firm with no soft spots.

 Detailed Recipe for Celeriac Soup